jiesutd/NNHetSeq/README.md

 * STACK_LSTMCRFMMLabeler.cpp add save base alphabets

-* Extend base word alphabet and lookuptable by inserting new word from new alphabet
+* Extend base word alphabet and lookuptable by inserting new word from upper layer alphabet

 NNHetSeq is a Bi-LSTM CRF based package for heterogeneous sequence labelling tasks.
 The system can be used for POS tagging, Named Entity Recognition, and other sequence labelling tasks.